 Artist, role model, father of seven children and foster father to four more, Juru man Gary Prior is passionate about educating his children about their culture, while also teaching them the virtues of humility, strength and purpose.
 Motivated to help young indigenous people, Gary teaches culture in schools through art, building bridges and closing gaps between indigenous and non-indigenous people.
 He actively serves his community across a wide range of initiatives, including mentoring young men who have come out of Juvenile Detention to help them successfully transition back into society.

-2016 South East Queensland Father of the Year: Bob Engwicht
+2016 South East Queensland Regional Winner: Bob Engwicht

-2016 North & Central Queensland Father of the Year: Gary Prior
+2016 North & Central Queensland Regional Winner: Gary Prior

 Australia’s worst injured survivor of the 2002 Bali Bombing, Ben Tullipan, lost both of his legs and sustained significant burns to 63% of his body.
 Despite being just five metres from the van which housed the bomb, Ben survived, even after medical professionals initially believed he was too injured to survive.